 - 100 to 199: Introductory, foundational, or survey courses appropriate for First Year students and students with no background in the subject. - 200 to 299: Lower or intermediate level courses typically with a focus in a particular subject.
 These courses are appropriate for First Year, Sophomores, and Juniors. - 300 to 399: Upper level intermediate courses found within specific majors and typically have significant prerequisites.
 These courses are appropriate for Juniors and Seniors. - 400 to 499: Upper level advanced courses found within majors and typically are the capstone class for the major or concentration.
-These courses are appropriate for Seniors. - 500 to 699: Graduate courses that are progressively more advanced in academic content than undergraduate classes and are limited to students eligible for graduate coursework.
+These courses are appropriate for Seniors. - 500 to 799: Graduate courses that are progressively more advanced in academic content than undergraduate classes and are limited to students eligible for graduate coursework.
+700-level courses are reserved for doctoral programs.